Carpk/coding-challenges/euler/README.md

 ## Project Euler

-exhausted from the job hunt, thought I would do some classic project euler excercises for fun!
+Exhausted from the job hunt, thought I would do some classic project euler excercises for fun!

+### 1 Multiples of 3 and 5

 ### 2 Even Fibonacci numbers